 Why do you write what you do?

 One reason I write what I do is that fiction is a way for me to process and make sense of what happens in the world around me.
-To some extent, incorporating fragments of my personal history into a fictional framework is also a positive form of therapy for me.
-I can’t afford to pay a psychologist or psychoanalyst to listen to me talk about my childhood for an hour a week, so maybe writing fiction will be cost-effective even if I never do get rich from it.
+To some extent, incorporating fragments of my personal history into a fictional framework helps me to value the less than perfect childhood I had.
+Having a mother with mental illness was a sad thing, yet because she was in many ways a fun, creative, and fascinating person, I also feel fortunate to have had her in my life.

 Creative work also has its own rewards, and just as reading a lot of fiction has made me a better writer, writing novels has made me a better reader.
 I earned a PhD in English literature because it seemed like a good way to spend my life reading and writing, but after choosing not to pursue an academic career, I realized that reading and writing “on the side” provide me with more creative freedom.

 How does your writing process work?

-One significant disadvantage of writing “on the side” is that I have to give priority to my “real job.”
+One constraint with writing “on the side” is that I have to give priority to my “real job.”
 I also have children to raise, and many other practical demands of life interfere with my desire to write.
-However, I have been working from home on a less than full time basis for almost a decade now and have a flexible schedule.
+However, I have been working from home on a less than full time basis for almost a decade now and have benefited from having a flexible schedule.
 Still, as every writer knows, you may not “find time” to write but you can “make time” to write if you have a story you want to tell.